zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_VM_COTSUE.md

 - The core network is deployed in two Virtual Machines
 - The commercial gNB used for this tutorial is Amarisoft
 - The COTS UE used for this tutorial is Xiaomi K30i
-- [Openair-spgwu-tiny](https://github.com/OPENAIRINTERFACE/openair-spgwu-tiny/tree/gtp_extension_header) is choosen as the UPF for this tutorial
+- [Openair-spgwu-tiny](https://github.com/OPENAIRINTERFACE/openair-spgwu-tiny/tree/gtp_extension_header) is chosen as the UPF for this tutorial
 - Subscriber database is running as a process inside 5G CCP-VM

 ## 2. Pre-requisites

-The host machine hosting the virtual machines have the below configuration:
+The host machine hosting the virtual machines has the configuration below:

 | Params |                   Value |
 | :----- | ----------------------: |